Who are we?

 - For students in the North-East to enjoy their learning, to think big and become independent learners

 - To inspire students of all ages and from all backgrounds to have the confidence to be themselves and to be ambitious about their futures

 - To improve the educational opportunities of all students

 - To encourage more students from the North-East to aim for top universities and to achieve their goals

 - By 2023, to increase the number of students from currently under-represented groups from 15% of the current UK undergraduate intake to 25% of the UK undergraduate intake

 - For Oxford University to be a realistic goal for anyone with academic talent and commitment.

 For more details on the research underpinning these commitments, please see the University of Oxford's Access and Participation Plan.

-In 2020 we expect to work more closely with schools and colleges in the following areas:
+We work closely with North East schools and colleges in the following areas:

 Gateshead, Newcastle, Northumberland, North Tyneside, South Tyneside and Sunderland, Cleveland, Darlington, Durham, Hartlepool, Middlesbrough, Redcar, Stockton on Tees.
 We are also developing partnerships with local authorities, multi academy trusts, community organisations, local universities and social mobility organisations.